 Scattered showers and storms remain in the First Alert Forecast

-Rain and storm chances continue to be elevated over the next week, along with near to below normal temperatures.
+Rain and storm chances continue to be elevated through the work and school week, along with below normal temperatures.

 MONTGOMERY, Ala.
-(WSFA) - Saturday has featured partly to mostly cloudy skies along with noticeable humidity and widely scattered showers and storms.

-A few showers and storms will linger through the evening diminishing in coverage as we push through tonight.
-Temperatures will go from the 80s and 90s this afternoon into the lower 70s as we move into the morning hours on Sunday.
+(WSFA) - Rain and and a few thunderstorms storms will remain in the forecast tonight, under mainly cloudy skies.
+Lows will hover in the 60s and 70s with light to calm winds.
+Patchy fog will also be possible through the morning hours on Monday, with some places contending with dense fog.

-The muggy factor will also remain in place, giving us a sticky feeling in the air under the partly to mostly cloudy skies.
+Some of the storms will be slow moving, causing some flooding issues as we move through the week.
+The muggy factor will also remain in place, giving us a sticky feeling in the air.

-Afternoon highs will remain slightly near to below normal for this time of year.
-The average afternoon high this time of year is 94 degrees while the average overnight low is 71 degrees.
+Afternoon highs will remain below normal for this time of year.
+The average afternoon high this time of year is 93 degrees while the average overnight low is 71 degrees.

 Monday and Tuesday will feature partly to mostly cloudy skies with widely scattered showers and storms.
 Afternoon highs will warm into the middle to lower 80s for most locations with the humid factor staying put.
 Overnight lows to start the week will hover in the 70s.